South East Coastal Lakes Project

 - identify opportunities to better manage the lakes to maintain their unique and iconic natural features while providing access for their ongoing enjoyment.

-To help identify opportunities to manage the South East coastal lakes we want to hear from you about:
+To help identify opportunities to manage the South East coastal lakes we heard from you about:

 - how you currently use the lakes